Kauai High School: History

 The '60s was a time when students were encouraged to "do your own thing", and Kauaʻi High was a part of that approach to life.
 Kauaʻi High School added numerous clubs, including the National Thespian Society, Explorer Post, and Y-Club.
 The school had about 190 seniors in the '60s.
 As the '70s rolled in, the school's senior class grew to 249 students, and more clubs, activities, sports and classes were added.
 A homemade dynamite bomb was found in the "K" building boys' restroom and defused.
 The old "A" building was torn down, and there were plans to build a new, two-story, 12-classroom building.
 In the 1970s the cafeteria, library, administration building, "K" building, and swimming pool were built.

 Kauaʻi High greeted the '80s after a statewide six-week strike that left classrooms uncleaned, lunches unprepared and, later, the school unopened.
 The decade also started with the construction of "A" building; the 11-classroom building housed new classrooms designed for science, business, and home economics.

 In 1998 the six-period day was abandoned in favor of block scheduling, and in 2000 the intermediate grades went to Chiefess Kamakahelei Middle School.
 Since then there has been no new construction, but in 2003 the campus was given a facelift.

 On March 1, 2021, a groundbreaking ceremony was held at Kaua‘i High School for a new gymnasium, nicknamed "The Roost".
 The $21 million project was conceived in 2011, with the help of John Hara Associates, Inc., and completed in 2023.
 The new gymnasium holds 1,600 spectators, approximately twice the number the old gym held.

 Campus

 The campus sits on about four acres off Lala Road and has sweeping views of Kalapakī Bay and Nāwiliwili Harbor.
 Among the facilities are an athletic field, gym, and swimming pool.

 Also on campus are the bronze sculpture Reflections by Bumpei Akaji, the resin relief mural The Struggle by Joseph Hadley, the ceramic fountain Ka Hoʻo Mau by Wayne Miyata, and the mixed media sculpture Kauai Ola by Ken Shutt.

-Vision

-The school emphasizes a student-centered educational program that nurtures students and recognizes that students have different interests, cultures/religions and learning rates.

-"Our students will be prepared for the challenges of their future by becoming LITERATE, RESPONSIBLE, and CONTRIBUTING members of society."